vaughantype/wumpus-mono/README.md

 ## ¶ Introduction

-Wumpus Mono was designed to be easily legible at very small point sizes, and is influenced by fonts such as IBM's [Plex](https://github.com/IBM/plex) and the wonderful Susan Kare's [Chicago](https://en.wikipedia.org/wiki/Chicago_(typeface)).
+Wumpus Mono was designed to be easily legible at very small point sizes, and is influenced by typefaces such as IBM's [Plex](https://github.com/IBM/plex) and the wonderful Susan Kare's [Chicago](https://en.wikipedia.org/wiki/Chicago_(typeface)).

 Regular 400 Roman
 ![Wumpus Mono Regular Specimen](images/WumpusMono_Overview_Specimen.png)